Phong-Kaster/Lockscreen-Styled-Notification/README.md

 If you want to send other normal notifications then create extra notification.
 Never use the same channel with lockscreen-styled notifications.

-You can defile `LOCKSCREEN_CHANNED_ID` and `NOTIFICATION_CHANNED_ID` to send both normal notifications & lockscreen-styled notifications.
+You can define `LOCKSCREEN_CHANNED_ID` and `NOTIFICATION_CHANNED_ID` to send both normal notifications & lockscreen-styled notifications.

 ### [**4.2.
 Configure Alarm Manager to send lockscreen-styled notification**](#42-configure-alarm-manager-to-send-lockscreen-styled-notification)